tc39/how-we-work/implement.md

 ## Library implementations

 If the proposal is a standard library feature, and it's possible to implement this feature in JavaScript, it's helpful to get this feature out to developers to try it out, so they can give feedback.
-As it emerges as a standard, supported in some engines and not others, it remains useful to have this implementation as a backup, often called a "polyfill".
-To encourage use, it's helpful to expose these implementations as modules in popular package managers such as [npm](https://www.npmjs.com/) or [Bower](https://bower.io/).
+As it emerges as a standard, supported in some engines and not others, it remains useful to have this implementation as a backup, often called a "polyfill" or a “shim”.
+To encourage use, it's helpful to expose these implementations as modules in popular package managers such as [npm](https://www.npmjs.com/).

 The best practice for implementations for early library proposals (pre-Stage 3, and Stage 3 is borderline, as discussed above) is to expose it as a module, rather than a global or property of an existing object; this is important for the evolution of the standard, so people don't accidentally depend on an early version being the final one.
 See [Polyfills and the evolution of the Web](https://www.w3.org/2001/tag/doc/polyfills/) for details.